Thursday, December 26, 2024

 We would all meet for dinners out or home cooked meals that you would make,

-Always trying new recipes, like homemade ice cream, the raspberry cake.
+Always new recipes, like homemade ice cream, and raspberry cake.

 In January of 2024 you decided to retire